cosmos/cosmos-sdk/docs/architecture/adr-066-rosetta-standalone.md

 ## Alternatives

 The 2 altnernatives are:
-- Keep the Project inside Cosmos-sdk: This might be easier to handle from a fully inmersed maintainer point of view, who works on different aspects of cosmos-sdk and might want to try features into Rosetta.
+- **Keep the Project inside Cosmos-sdk**: This might be easier to handle from a fully immersed position. maintainer's point of view, who works on different aspects of cosmos-sdk and might want to try features into Rosetta.
-- Move the project into another repo: This approach intends to keep the scope well defined, ensure maintainability and stability over time.
+- **Move the project into another repo**: This approach intends to keep the scope well defined, and to ensure maintainability and stability over time.

 ## Decision